YYvanYang/typescript-cheatsheet/src/basic/setup.md

 3. Having read [the TypeScript section in the official React docs](https://reactjs.org/docs/static-type-checking.html#typescript).
 4. Having read [the React section of the new TypeScript playground](http://www.typescriptlang.org/play/index.html?jsx=2&esModuleInterop=true&e=181#example/typescript-with-react) (optional: also step through the 40+ examples under [the playground's](http://www.typescriptlang.org/play/index.html) Examples section)

 This guide will always assume you are starting with the latest TypeScript and React versions.
-Notes for older versions will be in expandable `<details>` tags.
+Notes for older versions will be in expandable `` tags.

 ## VS Code Extensions